Golden Boy (West End)

 The day after opening night, word arrived in London that Robert Kennedy had been shot in Los Angeles.
-While Kennedy’s death was not announced until the day following, Sammy knew from conversations with his friend, and Kennedy’s brother-in-law, Peter Lawford that Bobby had died.
+While Kennedy’s death was not announced until the day following, Sammy knew from conversations with his friend, Peter Lawford (Kennedy’s brother-in-law), that Bobby had died.
 He tried to go through with that evening’s performance, but after intermission, Sammy appeared on stage in his boxer trunks to announce that he could not continue.
 He explained that his spirit was in the States with Kennedy, and urged the audience to consider Golden Boy’s message of freedom and racial equality, and to pray for Bobby when they returned home.

 Sammy’s coping mechanism was to embrace the ‘swinging London’ culture of sex, drugs and rock-and-roll.
-He had a luxury suite on the roof of the Playboy Club, loaned to him by Hugh Hefner and started hosting parties there with what he referred to as “my ‘lower social group’, the rockers – Jimi Hendrix, Mama Cass, guys from the Stones”.
+He had a luxury suite on the roof of the Playboy Club, loaned to him by Hugh Hefner, and started hosting parties there with what he referred to as “my ‘lower social group’, the rockers – Jimi Hendrix, Mama Cass, guys from the Stones”.
 He wrote in Why Me?: “I got deeply into drinking and partying … anything to not feel anything … that whole segment of my life was an effort to blot out reality.”

 Sammy also kept his reputation as a spendthrift around town intact – one night late in the show’s run, in the middle of Act II, private detective Tom Markwick walked down the aisle of the theatre and leapt onto the stage, walked over to Sammy and served him a writ for non-payment of goods from London stores.

 While in London, Sammy befriended Altovise Gore, who was playing the role of Joe’s sister Anna in the show, and the two began spending time together.
-When Golden Boy finally closed on 14th September, and Lola Falana decided to concentrate on building her own solo career, Sammy took off to tour Europe with Altovise replacing Falana as a ‘mistress of ceremonies’ in his act.
+When Golden Boy finally closed in September, and Lola Falana decided to concentrate on building her own solo career, Sammy took off to tour Europe with Altovise replacing Falana as a ‘mistress of ceremonies’ in his act.
 Two years later, Sammy and Altovise were married.